muiz6/CIMP/ReadMe.md

 ### Dependencies
 CIMP depends upon [wxWidgets](https://github.com/wxWidgets/wxWidgets).
 Library for its Graphic User Interface.
-Do link it in your project prior to compilation.
+Do add it in your project prior to compilation.